pottekkat/personal-website/content/posts/the-thread-of-the-science-of-prosperity.md

 The market, when left alone to function properly, **is mostly fair**.
 The market matches supply and demand.
 It ensures that **the right quantities of the right things are produced at the right price**.
 It aligns self-interest with that of others and rewards those who provide value.

-What we often confuse as a failure of markets or cApItailSm is just crony capitalism, where businesses cozy up to the government to gain an unfair advantage.
+What we often confuse as a failure of the market or cApItailSm is just crony capitalism, where businesses cozy up to the government to gain an unfair advantage.
 Think about all the times you were angry at a company; did the company have close ties with the government?

 But **markets do fail sometimes**.
 And when Udaradevan finishes his story, Bellikota doesn't let that slip by: